Jacuzzik/munder-difflin/README.md

               └──────── shared hive: memory · mailbox · blackboard · log ───────┘
 ```

-1. You spawn agents — each is a normal terminal process (`claude`, `agy`, `codex`, or custom) with its own working directory, identity, and provider-specific lifecycle.
+1. You spawn agents — each is a normal terminal process with its own working directory, identity, and provider-specific lifecycle.
 2. Agents collaborate through the hive — a local git repo of plain files.
-They write to their own `outbox/`; the harness's router delivers into recipients' `inbox/`.
-No agent ever touches git (single-committer design avoids `index.lock` corruption).
+3. Agents write to their own `outbox/`; the harness router delivers messages into recipients' `inbox/`.
-3. The GOD agent runs the floor — it reads every request, resolves routine ones itself (keeping the system fully autonomous), and only escalates critical items (spend, destructive ops, scope changes) into an approvals queue you act on.
+4. The GOD agent coordinates the floor and escalates critical items when human input is required.
-4. Everything is visible — you watch avatars move, envelopes fly, and the live terminal stream; you can type back into any session, browse its files, and read its git history.
+5. Everything is visible — watch avatars move, inspect terminals, browse files, and interact with sessions directly.

 See `HIVE.md` for the full multi-agent design, `SPEC.md` for the terminal/event plane, and `DESIGN.md` for the visual system.